gooddata/gooddata-ui-sdk/libs/sdk-backend-tiger/api/sdk-backend-tiger.api.md

 import { DeclarativeModel } from '@gooddata/api-client-tiger';
 import { DeclarativePdm } from '@gooddata/api-client-tiger';
 import { DeclarativeTables } from '@gooddata/api-client-tiger';
+import { DependentEntitiesRequest } from '@gooddata/api-client-tiger';
+import { DependentEntitiesResponse } from '@gooddata/api-client-tiger';
 import { GenerateLdmRequest } from '@gooddata/api-client-tiger';
 import { IAnalyticalBackend } from '@gooddata/sdk-backend-spi';
 import { IAnalyticalBackendConfig } from '@gooddata/sdk-backend-spi';